 Internet Essentials, by Comcast, also offers high-speed internet for $9.95, and a computer for $150.
 The difference here is that it is not for low-income households in general, but instead is specifically designated for families that have at least one child who receives free school lunches through the National School Lunch Program (NSLP).
 Simple as that.

-National Programs in Progress
+National Low-income Programs in Development

 Lifeline Internet is going to be an expansion of the federal Lifeline Assistance program which provides free cell phones or discounted landline phones to low-income Americans.
 By already being on government assistance like SNAP and Medicaid, for instance, you will qualify.
 You can also qualify strictly on your income if it is below 135-150% of the Federal Poverty Level (depending upon state).
 Lifeline Internet is currently in a $30 million pilot program.
 Once they work out the details though the pilot, they will set the final rules and roll it out.
 We do not yet know if it will be free or if they will charge a minimal monthly fee.
 The FCC is really interested in this, and we think you could see availability by the end of the year.
 Keep checking back for updates.